nikboyd/software-requirements/BUILDME.md

 ### Build Instructions

 0. Make sure you have Java and Git LFS installed.
-1. Clone this repository from GitLab.
+1. Clone this repository from GitHub.
 2. Run the following command in the repo base folder: `java -jar syntopica.jar`.

 This runs the **Syntopica** tool in the base folder. <br/>